 - We may collect your device ID number when you interact with the Sites using a mobile device.

 The above list provides an example of the personal information that may be collected from you on the Sites.
-If you do not want the Practice Organization to collect your personal information, please do not provide it to us.
+If you do not want the APA to collect your personal information, please do not provide it to us.